RoboticsKnowledgebase/roboticsknowledgebase.github.io/_templates/template.md

 ## References
 - Links to References go here.
 - References should be in alphabetical order.
-- References should follow X format.
+- References should follow IEEE format.